An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Spelling variations of this family name include: Rollo, Rollock and others.

-First found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.
+First found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
+Rollo (c.
+846-c.
+932), baptised Robert, was a Viking who became the first ruler of Normandy, a region of France.

 This web page shows only a small excerpt of our Rolack research.
 Another 219 words (16 lines of text) covering the years 1390, 1419, 1481, 1471, 1513, 1565, 1584, 1577, 1659, 1600, 1700, 1679 and 1758 are included under the topic Early Rolack History in all our PDF Extended History products.